w3c/specberus/README.md

 * `events`: An event sink which supports the same interface as Node's `EventEmitter`.
 Required.
 See below for the events that get generated.

-### Returning metadata about the document
+### Emitting metadata about the document

-Once the validator has emitted the event `end-all` (if it does emit it), the **additional property `data`** is expected to be found in the same `options` object.
-`data` is in turn an object containing useful metadata about the document&nbsp;&mdash;&nbsp;namely some, or all, of these properties:
+Every time the validator finds/deduces a piece of metadata about the document, it emits a `metadata` event.
+`metadata` messages contain two arguments: *key* and *value*.
+Keys are unique ID's, while the types of values are different according to the specific kind of metadata.

+These properties are now returned when found:

 * `docDate`: The date associated to the document.
 * `title`: The (possible) title of the document.